krzemienski/awesome-from-stars/README.md

 * [kyegomez/swarms](https://github.com/kyegomez/swarms): The Enterprise-Grade Production-Ready Multi-Agent Orchestration Framework.
 Website: https://swarms.ai
 * [swc-project/swc](https://github.com/swc-project/swc): Rust-based platform for the Web
 * [swc-project/swc-playground](https://github.com/swc-project/swc-playground): The SWC playground.
-* [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent): SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
+* [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent): SWE-agent takes a GitHub issue and tries to automatically fix it, using your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.
 [NeurIPS 2024]
 * [EliverLara/Sweet](https://github.com/EliverLara/Sweet): Light and dark colorful Gtk3.20+ theme
 * [fbdesignpro/sweetviz](https://github.com/fbdesignpro/sweetviz): Visualize and compare datasets, target values and associations, with one line of code.
 * [agens-no/swiff](https://github.com/agens-no/swiff): Human readable time diffs on lines of output when running e.g. build commands like fastlane